-Ivermectin to Treat Heartworm Infection and Heartworm Disease in Dogs
+Ivermectin to Treat Heartworm Infection and Heartworm Disease

 Ivermectin is also used in the so-called "slow-kill" or "soft-kill" method of heartworm treatment—although this is a bit of a misnomer.
 Ivermectin does not directly kill adult heartworms, but it does kill the microfilaria (larval form) of the heartworm.
 By killing the microfilaria, ivermectin prevents additional worms from maturing and occupying the heart and blood vessels.
 The adult heartworms already present there eventually die with time as the natural course of their life comes to an end.

-Ivermectin in Dogs and Cats for Treating Other Parasites
+Ivermectin for Treatment of Other Parasites

 Besides preventing and treating heartworm disease, ivermectin is also used widely to treat other types of parasites.
 These parasites include: